RalphORama/MoreMeat/README.md

 ## Installation

-1. Download the latest jar from the [releases page](https://github.com/RalphORama/MoreMeat/releases).
-(Spigot page coming soon!)
+1. Download the latest jar from [Spigot](https://www.spigotmc.org/resources/moremeat.72497/) or the [releases page](https://github.com/RalphORama/MoreMeat/releases).
 2. Drop `MoreMeat-*.*.*.jar` into your `plugins` folder
 3. Restart your server!